haosulab/ManiSkill2-SPA/transportnets/README.md

 The config-file train_episodes.json is an example evaluation configuration for local test purposes.
 The pretrained model after 100,000 training steps should get around a success rate of 14%.

-The original TransporterNetworks paper uses a more relaxed requirement for their AssemblingKits environment, to see the success rate of a model using the relaxed requirements see the `out/average_metrics.json` file and check the `pos_correct` and `rot_correct` keys, which is the proportion of evaluation episodes that succesfully positioned and rotated an object to the goal location under relaxed requirements.
+The original Transporter Networks paper uses a more relaxed requirement for their AssemblingKits environment, to see the success rate of a model using the relaxed requirements see the `out/average_metrics.json` file and check the `pos_correct` and `rot_correct` keys, which is the proportion of evaluation episodes that succesfully positioned and rotated an object to the goal location under relaxed requirements.

 ### Training